stef/pwdsphinx/README.md

 #### Client Configuration

-Like the server, the client can also be "configured" by setting the variables at the top of the python script.
-The host and port should match what you set in the server.
+Like the server, the client can be configured changing the settings in the `[client]` section of the config file.
+The `host` and `port` should match what you set in the server.

 The datadir (default: `~/.sphinx`) variable holds the location for